What is the difference between space/time and time/space?

 Ok, the above example is covering the current understanding of space/time.

 There are, however, some other theories that cover this subject from a new perspective.
 Dewey Bernard Larson (1898-1990) was the creator of Reciprocal Theory.
 As a “simple” engineer, his theories were rejected by the mainstream scientist.
 (Such as surprise, right?).

 First Fundamental Postulate: The physical universe is composed entirely of one component, motion, existing in three dimensions, in discrete units, and with two common aspects, space and Time.

 Second Fundamental Postulate: The physical universe conforms to the relations of ordinary commutative mathematics; its magnitudes are absolute, and its geometry is Euclidean.

 To understand the above, we have to consider some background information.
 The first is that our universe is not made of matter.
-As a matter of fact, this has been proven in scientific studies.
+This has been proven in scientific studies.
 Here I am talking about the holographic universe.
+(Add link here).

-In everyday life, we refer to motion as an object changing position in relation to time and space.
+In everyday life, we refer to motion as an object changing position concerning Time and space.
 Larson, however, removes the object.
-The assumption is that the space portion is increasing naturally, the same happens to time aspect.
-This time is measurable by the space clock.
+The assumption is that the space portion is increasing naturally; the same happens to the time aspect.
+This Time is measurable by space clock.
 This is universal motion or space/time expansion.

-The physical universe (which is a manifestation of vibration) follows the relation of commutative mathematics i.e. (a*b) is the same as (b*a).
-The universe is not endless, it means it is finite.
+The physical universe (which is a manifestation of vibration) follows the relation of commutative mathematics, i.e., (a*b) is the same as (b*a).
+The universe is not endless; it means it is finite (Add link bubble universe).